saravenpi/devhub-client-cli/README.md

-# DEVHUB client:
+# DevHub client:

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/saravenpi)

-## What is DEVHUB:
+## What is DevHub:

-I'm not the author of DEVHUB, I was scrolling on Reddit, and saw [this post](https://www.reddit.com/r/ProgrammerHumor/comments/lxtine/devhub_the_backend_only_social_media/) and I decided to try making a command line client for this app.
+I'm not the author of DevHub (it's creator is [driaug](https://www.reddit.com/user/Driaug/)).
+Let me tell you a story: I was scrolling on Reddit, and saw [this post](https://www.reddit.com/r/ProgrammerHumor/comments/lxtine/devhub_the_backend_only_social_media/), the concept is a "backend only" social media, designed for the programmers.
+So I wanted to make a client for the app, and for this project, it will rest in the command line interface!

 ## How to use it: